 “Because of safety concerns, the drug will only be available through a restricted distribution system and it must be administered in a certified medical office where the health care provider can monitor the patient,” Dr. Farchione noted in her statement.

-Clinical trials of Spravato for treating treatment resistant depression, where patients were administered the medication as prescribed by the FDA, showed the risk of addiction and abuse to considerably unfounded, reports CNN Health.
+Clinical trials of Spravato for treating treatment-resistant depression, where patients were administered the medication as prescribed by the FDA, showed the risk of addiction and abuse to be considered unfounded, reports CNN Health.

 Ketamine Infusion Therapy

-The promise of ketamine to treat depression, and the potential to help with addiction, post-traumatic stress disorder (PTSD), chronic pain and possibly other disorders has led to off-label prescription uses of the medication, know as ketamine infusion therapy.
+The promise of ketamine treatment for depression, and the potential to help with addiction, post-traumatic stress disorder (PTSD), chronic pain, and possibly other disorders has led to off-label prescription uses of the medication, known as ketamine infusion therapy.